Responsible Investment Policy & Procedures

 ESG factors that Georgian may consider in connection with investment activities

-As business-to-business (“B2B”) software investors who invest in predominantly growth-stage enterprise software and software-as-a-service (“SaaS”) companies, Georgian has identified a select number of material ESG factors that it may consider both in evaluating a potential company for investment by a Georgian fund and monitoring and providing support to a portfolio company post investment by Georgian and Georgian Personnel.
+As business-to-business (“B2B”) software investors, who invest in predominantly growth-stage enterprise software and software-as-a-service (“SaaS”) companies, Georgian has identified a select number of material ESG factors that it may consider both in evaluating a potential company for investment by a Georgian fund and monitoring and providing support to a portfolio company post investment by a Georgian funds.

 Diversity, Equity & Inclusion: Georgian may consider a company’s commitment to tracking, reporting and considering employee self-identification data in support of talent strategy and workforce planning in connection with inclusive and equitable talent attraction and talent management practices.
 Key diversity, equity and inclusion topics may include: board diversity, leadership diversity, diversity, equity and inclusion (“DEI”) policy implementation, talent pipeline diversity, overall workforce representation and turnover by employee demographic group.